Sfzmango/Maung-H-Portfolio/README.md

 ## <ins> Site Demonstration: </ins>

-    ### Below is a demonstration of how the page's scroll parallax and the blue removal on hover styles work.
+    Below is a demonstration of how the page's scroll parallax and the blur removal on hover styles work.
 ![Site Demonstration](./assets/images/site-demonstration.gif)

 ## <ins> Credits and License: </ins>